Courses-journey/cpp-cherno/README.md

   - To delete we can use `delete`
   - `char* buffer` as the data is an array
     - we will use `[]` array operator
-    - then type the namr of it
+    - then type the name of it
   - ```c++
     // 8 byte of data
     char* buffer = new char[8];